ChipikiPal800/fanter.os/readme.md

-🔒 privacy settings - incognito mode, clear history, reset all settings what i'm working on next: more secret achievements (easter eggs, hidden stuff) quick launch bar (ctrl+k to search and launch games) game categories / tags game details modal (click a game for more info) how to run: clone the repo put your games in config/games.json (there's an example structure in the code) host it anywhere (github pages works great) if you want global ratings to work, make a free jsonbin account and add your api key/bin id to main.js
+🔒 privacy settings - incognito mode, clear history, reset all settings what i'm working on next:

+more secret achievements (easter eggs, hidden stuff)

+quick launch bar (ctrl+k to search and launch games)

+game categories / tags

+game details modal (click a game for more info)

+how to run:

+clone the repo

+put your games in config/games.json (there's an example structure in the code)

+host it anywhere (github pages works great)

+if you want global ratings to work, make a free jsonbin account and add your api key/bin id to main.js

 credits:

-built by abcatlmfao and chipikipal800 parcoil network for the game api (https://dsc.gg/parcoil) sir chinchilla (rip, he got removed but he lives in our hearts) more like game porters imma add later since fanter isnt in proper release yet known bugs: none that i know of rn but probably some lol
+built by abcatlmfao / chipikipal800 (same person but different accounts (me) )

+parcoil network for the game api (https://dsc.gg/parcoil)

+sir chinchilla (rip, he got removed but he lives in our hearts)

+more like game porters imma add later since fanter isnt in proper release yet

+known bugs:

+none that i know of rn but probably some lol